 Definition of Terms

 Administrative Hearing - Conduct hearing conducted by a trained administrator or faculty representative.

 Business Days – Mondays through Fridays, excluding days when the College is officially closed for business.

 Reporting Party - Individual or group who brings initial notice of violation to the attention of College authorities.

 Hearing Body - Refers to either an administrator who serves as a conduct hearing officer or hearing board such as the Honor Board or an Administrative Board.

 Honor Board - The hearing board composed of students and faculty that hears alleged violations of the Honor Code and other college policies.

-More Likely Than Not - The standard used at Washington College to find the respondent/responding party responsible.
-This means that the student is found responsible if the hearing body believes it was more likely than not that the alleged violation took place.
+More Likely Than Not - The standard used at Washington College to find the Responding Party responsible.
+This means that the student is found responsible if the hearing body believes that it was more likely than not that the alleged violation took place.

-Respondent/Responding Party - The student or organization charged with a violation of the Honor Code.
-The president and one other officer represent the respondent in cases involving an organization.
+Responding Party- The student or organization charged with a violation of the Honor Code.
+The President and one other officer represent the Responding Party in cases involving an organization.